Banate of Severin: History

 Kaloyan of Bulgaria occupied the region between the rivers Cerna and the Olt around 1199.
 The Kingdom of Hungary was also expanding southwards over the Carpathian Mountains in the early 13th century, which gave rise to conflicts between the two countries.
 The Cuman tribes dwelling to the east of the Olt as far as the river Siret agreed to pay a yearly tribute to the kings of Hungary in early 1227.
 The Hungarians captured the Bulgarian fortress of Severin during a military campaign against Bulgaria in 1231.

-In 1330 the Banate was roughly conquered by Basarab the First, and most of it remained in the jurisdiction of Wallachia for the next centuries.
+In 1330 the Banate was roughly conquered by Basarab I, and most of it remained in the jurisdiction of Wallachia for the next centuries.

 After the 1526 Battle of Mohács, the Banate of Severin was divided.
 The south-eastern part (eastwards from Varcsaró - Vârciorova, today part of Bolvașnița) came under the jurisdiction of Wallachian princes and in the north-western part (westwards from Orsova - present-day Orșova - inclusive) was gradually reorganized into the Banate of Lugos and Karánsebes.